-As a result of heavy rainfall, there is a risk of flash flooding in your area.
+As a result of heavy rainfall, there is a risk of flash flooding across Scotland.

 During these events, drains and watercourses may not be able to cope with the amount of surface water from buildings, footpaths, and roadways, etc. Where the drains carry combined storm and waste water, this can lead to sewage flooding.

 - If you experience flooding contaminated with waste water from sewers, please call our 24/7 Customer Helpline on 0800 0778 8778, or report this through our online portal here, and one of our team will be able to help.

 Internal Sewer Flooding

 - If your property has internal sewer flooding, we will respond as soon as possible.
 This may take longer if we are prevented from reaching you due to exceptional circumstances, such as severe weather.

 - If your property has external sewer flooding, we will attend as soon as we can, but have to prioritise those customers in greatest need, such as those with internal sewer flooding, and customers at greater risk, such as the elderly and disabled.

 You can find helpful information on what to do now in our FAQ section below, or you can visit our Sewer Flooding section.

 Always prioritise the safety of people in your household over possessions.
 If you feel unsafe and need to be evacuated, call the emergency services on 999.

 If floodwater is contaminated with waste from sewers, please call our 24/7 Customer Helpline on 0800 778 8778.